 Cell phone minute usage - This calling service will never use up any of your calling minutes.

-Data plan usage - This is only applicable if you are NOT connected via Wifi.
+Data plan usage - This is only applicable if you are NOT connected via WiFi.

-Cheap International SMS - More commonly known as texting, it can also be done up 65% cheaper than regular text methods.
+Cheap International SMS - More commonly known as texting, it can also be done up to 65% cheaper than regular text methods.
 Services such as Rebtel achieve this by creating a local number as a proxy for you to text to and then this local number forwards the text to the international number that is assigned to this proxy number.
 This saves on the international portion of the text but you are still charged for the local text through your cell phone plan.
-You can also send texts in this way from PC in addition to your cell phone.
+You can also send texts in this way from a PC in addition to your cell phone.

-Virtual Office - this is useful for business people who are on the road a lot as it can effectively give your cell phone a lot of the functionality of your in-office phone and callers will never know that you are out of the office.
+Virtual Office - This is useful for business people who are on the road a lot as it can effectively give your cell phone a lot of the functionality of your in-office phone and callers will never know that you are out of the office.

-Home phone service integration - these mobile apps only work if you already have a home phone service powered by the provider that offers the mobile application.
+Home phone service integration - These mobile apps only work if you already have a home phone service powered by the provider that offers the mobile application.
 It basically means that your home phone becomes mobile when you are mobile.